aws/aws-sdk-go/README.md

 ## Contributing

 We work hard to provide a high-quality and useful SDK for our AWS services, and we greatly value feedback and contributions from our community.
-Please review our [contributing guidelines](./CONTRIBUTING.md) before submitting any issues or pull requests to ensure we have all the necessary information to effectively respond to your bug report or contribution.
+Please review our [contributing guidelines](./CONTRIBUTING.md) before submitting any [issues] or [pull requests][pr] to ensure we have all the necessary information to effectively respond to your bug report or contribution.

 ## Resources